medav/www.michaeledavies.com/pages/bits/posts/Vm.md

 ![MMU Block Diagram](http://www.michaeledavies.com/pages/bits/assets/dereference-flowchart.png)

 After the RAM receives the address, the data is loaded into the CPU and stored in the appropriate register.

-**Fun Fact:** This is actually where a `segmentation fault` occurs.
-Most often a segmentation fault is caused by your program attempting to dereference a null (zero) pointer.
-The operating system rarely, if ever, will map the zero virtual page to your program and so as such, when the address is translated, the MMU will recognize this and treat is as an access violation.
-The operating system will usually respond by terminating your program immediately.

 # Conclusion